This will help you figure it out.

 If you are not really happy with your current partner and actually are desiring a way to pull away from that relationship, it will be better to be honest about this — with yourself and your partner.
 A struggling relationship is not likely to be fixed by opening up to other partners, nor are other partners necessarily going to ease the blow of a breakup.

 More often, it just complicates things further and makes it so you really don't have the energy or the time to work on problems with your current partner.
 So before beginning a conversation with your partner about opening the relationship, ask yourself, "Am I really asking for this because I feel it will end the relationship so I can be free?"

 4. Decide if you are willing to let someone else share in your sexual decision-making.

 While there are hundreds of ways to structure open relationships and sexual agreements with partners, if you are thinking about expanding a relationship with a current partner, that implies that you will work as partners to create rules and agreements that work for both of you.
 This requires negotiation, consent, and sometimes not getting to do what you want.

-It is okay to want to make sexual decisions strictly for yourself and by yourself, but it helps to be clear with your partner about this.
-Otherwise, what I have seen happen, is an extended negotiation period in which one person continually breaks agreements, asks for more freedoms and eventually, the other person feels that there is no "relationship" at all.
+It is OK to want to make sexual decisions strictly for yourself and by yourself, but it helps to be clear with your partner about this.
+Otherwise, an extended negotiation period occurs in which one person continually breaks agreements, asks for more freedoms and, eventually, the other person feels that there is no "relationship" at all.
 Now they are just seeing other people.
-If you want complete freedom from the boundaries and responsibilities of relationship, then that is a different conversation.